aranja/tux/docs/test.md

 * Staging and production modes
 * Bring your own dependencies

+## TuxProvider

+The `<TuxProvider />` component wraps the React application and maintains all of Tux's state.
+When in admin mode it provides the application with `<TuxSidebar />` and `<TuxModal />` which are the Tux UI components.

 ## Adapters

 Adapters are Tux's way of communicating with different content management systems.
 To do this securely the [Tux Management API]({{management-api}}) maintains a OAuth2 connection with the CMS.

 The adapter handles fetching available data from the CMS and listens for and submits changes.
-Each CMS comes with its own structures, APIs and limitations which the adapter handles.
+Each CMS comes with its own content structure, APIs and limitations which the adapter handles.

-See available adapters in the [list of available Tux Adapters]({{available-adapters}}).
+See the [List of Available Tux Adapters]({{available-adapters}}) for the complete list of adapters.

 ```javascript
 // An example, using the default Contentful adapter